kvictorio/ascendia-test/README.md

 ## AWS Cognito

-Uses User pools to handle the authenticatoni.
+Uses User pools to handle the authentication.
 Returns with an authentication token that will authorize the login for the construction employees

 ## Lambda